 - and more…

-Those who have a solid wash routine with proper detergent, friction, and water level may find that they can use standard, petroleum-based diaper creams on all of their diapers (synthetic or not) without a liner, and not have any issues.
+Those who have a solid wash routine with proper detergent, friction, and water level may find that they can use any cream, even petroleum-based, on all of their diapers (synthetic or not) without a liner, and not have any issues.
 If you think that you may be able to use these creams, TEST them first on a diaper prior to using it freely without a liner.
-That way, if you find you do have buildup or repelling, you can easily spot-treat the area with Blue Dawn without much effort.
+That way, if you find you do have buildup or repelling, you can easily spot-treat the area without much effort.